cjacker/opensource-toolchain-ch32v/README.md

 Hold the "IAP" button of "target WCH-LinkE" down and plug WCH-LinkE to PC USB port, it will force the "target WCH-LinkE" enter IAP mode.

+> IAP mode is not required to program the target WCH-LinkE, but under IAP mode, the target WCH-LinkE released the ocuppied pins and make itself able to be programmed as common CH32V dev board.

-Official WCH-LinkE has a plastic case, you can not press the IAP button unless break the case.
-I make a [toggle IAP mode tool](https://github.com/cjacker/opensource-toolchain-ch32v/tree/main/firmwares/toggle_iap_mode), you can use it to toggle IAP mode of WCH-LinkE.
+Official WCH-LinkE has a plastic case, it prevent user to press the IAP button accidently unless break the case.
+I make a [toggle IAP mode tool](https://github.com/cjacker/opensource-toolchain-ch32v/tree/main/firmwares/toggle_iap_mode), you can use it to switch WCH-LinkE to IAP mode from commandline.

 ```
 cd firmwares/toggle_iap_mode
 make
 ```
 to enter IAP mode, plug the "target WCH-LinkE" to PC USB port:
 ```
 ./switch_to_iap_mode